Saint Cecilia, Virgin and Martyr

 Patron Saint of Music and Musicians

 The First Eucharistic Prayer, also known as the Roman Canon, is principally a liturgical document.
 But like so many things liturgical, it also has immense historical value.
 Only a tiny fraction of the ancient world’s documents have survived.
 Archives flood, libraries burn to ash, monasteries collapse, castles are sacked, and coastlines erode—the cities perched above them crumbling into the waves, everything lost, as the sea pushes inland.
-When documents disappear, historians must work from scraps of pottery and marble, from the detritus of watery shipwrecks, to gather just tiny pieces of the fuller mosaic of what once was.
+When documents disappear, historians must work from scraps of pottery and marble, or from the detritus of watery shipwrecks, to gather just tiny pieces of the fuller mosaic of what once was.
 The Catholic Church is a phenomenal exception to culture’s progressive Alzheimer’s.
-In its law, catechisms, calendar, feasts, buildings, hierarchy, and most especially its liturgy, the Church’s past is never really past.
+In its law, catechisms, calendar, feasts, buildings, hierarchy, and most especially in its liturgy, the Church’s past is never really past.
 Catholicism’s collective memory is stored, not in rack upon rack of digital servers in hermetically sealed rooms, but in the minds of its hundreds of millions of adherents.
 The faithful are the cloud.
-Priests and religious in particular circulate the living faith, ensuring that it is perpetually churning, flowing, and spreading like a living organism.
+Priests and religious in particular circulate the living faith, ensuring that it is perpetually churning, flowing, and spreading like a rushing river.

 Saint Cecilia, you died an early death, preserving your virginity and choosing Christ over all others.
 Be an example to all youth of the true goal of their lives.
 Help them to seek God first and the good and holy pleasures of life only after Him.